zaren/DeleteUsers/README.md

 ## Installation

-The application and script can be stored anywhere on the machine, but it is recommended that it be kept in a location only accessible by those with admin access.
+The application can be stored anywhere on the machine, but it is recommended that it be kept in a location only accessible by those with admin access.

+The script is intended to run automatically bvy way of the periodic utility - placing it in /etc/periodic/daily would be good for a higher traffic lab.

+## Usage

-By default, this script will delete ALL user accounts on the machine, with the exception of those delcared within the script.
+By default, this script will delete ALL user accounts on the machine, with the exceptions of the currently logged in user, and those accounts delcared within the script.
 The line in the script that declares those accounts is

 ```
 for home in $(ls /Users | grep -v -e admin -e Shared -e root -e loginwindow)
 ```

-You may add your admin and / or testing account to this line by adding
+You may add your admin / testing / other accounts of value to this line by adding
 > -e account_name

 to that line.